MINISIPSERVER

 • How to trigger the hunting group for an incoming call?

-You can visit miniSIPServer menu "Services / Hunting group" to configure them.
+We can visit miniSIPServer menu "Services / Hunting group" to configure them.

 Please click sub-menu "Group" to configure group like following: